gbengataylor/kogito-travel-agency/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+If you want to learn more about Kogito, please visit its website: https://kogito.kie.org/ .

+To be able to view and edit the BPMN models in VSCode, follow the instructions here: https://github.com/cristianonicolai/devconfcz-2020#4-install-the-kogito-extension-in-vscode .
+In the future, the Kogito VSCode Extension will be available in the marketplace

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: